dimakiss/RE/Flare-on Challenge 2019/Level 1/README.md

 # Solution

-The program is written in C# .NET so Reflector (.NET decompiler) may be helpfull.\
+The program is written in C# .NET so Reflector (.NET decompiler) may be helpfull.

 ![](the_forms_in_Ref.png)

 If we go to the void function `FireButton_Click` there is comperison between the text box and the string `"RAINBOW"`\
 ![](FireButton_Click.png)

-And its the correct value.\
+And its the correct code for stage1.\

 Next we have another code we need to enter of stage 2.
 By looking at the stage2 Form,\
 there is fuction call named `isValidWeaponCode` which takes our input value.
 ![](isValidWeaponCode.png)

-There is a the function XOR every char by 'A' stores is in char array and comperes it with\
+There is a the function XOR every char by 'A' stores is in char array and comperes it with the char array
 ```
 ['\x0003', ' ', '&', '$', '-', '\x001e', '\x0002', ' ', '/', '/', '.', '/']
 ```